 This policy sets out the ROH’s commitment to managing records and documents in accordance with five key principles.
 These principles are that reliable records must be created in accordance with common standards, information must be shared rather than managed as a personal resource, access to confidential information must be restricted, information must be organized in a logical and consistent way and records must be retained for agreed periods of time.
 In accordance with the final principle, appropriate records must be passed to our Collections department to provide a historical record of the organization’s work.

-In this policy and procedure the ROH sets out its commitment to protecting the safety and welfare of children in its care, and to ensuring that its members of staff are kept informed, supported and protected from unfounded allegations of abuse.
-To these ends, the ROH operates within the City of Westminster safety guidelines for children in stage performances, and adheres to effective procedures for recording and responding to incidents, complaints and alleged or suspected incidents of abuse.
-Within their overall health and safety management responsibilities, the Director of Personnel has primary responsibility for child protection.
-This is supported by a Child Protection Committee, which oversees the policy and procedure.
+The ROH Safeguarding Policy and Procedures sets out our commitment to protecting the safety and welfare of children and adults who require care and support; to ensuring that our members of staff are kept informed and supported and adhere to effective procedures for recording and responding to complaints and alleged or suspected incidents of abuse.
+The ROH operates within the City of Westminster safety guidelines for children in stage performances.
+The HR Director has primary responsibility for Safeguarding within their overall health and safety management responsibilities.
+They are supported in this role by a Safeguarding Manager.
+The HR Director chairs the bi-annual Child Protection Committee, which oversees and reviews the policy and procedure.

 The ROH encourages all members of staff to raise any concerns that they may have about the conduct of others in the organization in relation to any suspected instances of fraud, misconduct or wrongdoing.
 This policy sets out the ROH’s position in these matters and lays out a procedure for individuals to raise any concerns and how those concerns will be dealt with.
 The procedure applies to all employees, casual staff, contractors and freelance staff.